 To give a treasured photo a more permanent place than even a frame, transfer it onto another surface!
 This easy technique works on both wood and canvas.
-Make a series of family portraits for your living room, commemorate a beloved pet, or give one as a gift to a friend.
+Make a series of family portraits for your living room or commemorate a beloved pet.
+Or why not give one as a gift to a friend?
 They'll be so touched by your thoughtful keepsake.

 What You Need